marcthird128/marcthird128.github.io/docs/x/README.md

 ## How to use

-Press the Catch key (` by default) to go to an overlay of the Canvas instructure website.
-Press the catch key again to exit.
+Press the Catch key (` by default) while the game is not focused to swap between the school and game.

-Click the bottom right corner to access the x settings.
-You can change the key
+Click the bottom left corner in the game to switch to school, and click it in the school to go to settings x settings.
+You can change stuff in the settings.

 ## Customization